M-arcus/cloudron-docs/developer/docs/api.md

 ```
 {
     email: <email>,         // required
-    invite: <boolean>,      // required
     username: <string>,     // optional
     displayName: <string>,  // optional
     password: <password>    // optional
 }
 ```

-`invite` indicates if the user should be sent an invitation email.
-The invitation email allows the user to setup a username and password.
-Set this to `false` to send out a custom invitation email of your own to the user.
-The invitation link can be constructed based on the `resetToken` in the response (see below).

 `username` has to be at least two characters long and must be alphanumeric.
 If unspecified, the new user can pick any available name on first sign up.
 For security, `username` cannot be changed once set.